Corps of drums: Historical duties

 Historical duties such as uncasing and casing of the colors on parade are continued in most units.
 Due to the specialist duties and ceremonial aspects of a drummer's life, a Corps of Drums may be the unofficial custodian of regimental customs and traditions.

 Liaison work

 Because the Corps of Drums' role on the battlefield was originally to signal orders, some units are organized into signal platoons for operating radios.
 Drummers would also accompany officers to meet officers of an opposing army to parley.
 Therefore, some Corps of Drums perform a liaison role.

 Extra work

 In armies where Corps of Drums remained as bodies within infantry battalions, Corps members have assumed additional jobs such as delivering mail or designating billets, and are often given the role of assault pioneers or supporting-fire (machine gun) platoons.

 Musician

 Eventually, as the use of musical instruments on the battlefield diminished, the Corps of Drums looked to fill specialist roles within the battalion while still retaining their original role for ceremonial purposes.
-In some armies, drummers were absorbed by bands and ceased to be infantry soldiers, becoming full musicians.